 Tamil Tiger held territory, Beatty recalls the time before this brutal conflict when he stayed on a remote Buddhist hermitage island on the south coast.
 On a long retreat sharing the monks’ simple life he began a healing journey into the past through

 diaries that form the heart of this memoir, in which the island, as the still centre of the book, becomes a poetic metaphor for the paradoxical nature of self.

-is a story of journeys, both outward through the beauty and tragedy of the landscapes of Africa and India, and an inward journey through the nihilism of post-war Europe and Britain’s decline.
-Drawing on Eastern philosophies and modern Western writers who inspired
+and part philosophical inquiry, this is a book of journeys, outwardly through the beauty and tragedy of the landscapes of Africa and India, and inwardly through the nihilism of post-war Europe and Britain’s decline.
+Born after the Second World War into

 a family with close links to the imperial project, he gives an illuminating account of an emotionally unstable childhood, divided between America with its Cold War obsessions and Britain still afflicted with the myth of empire.
 A restless nature and an early